sous-chefs/kubernetes/README.md

 - `['kubernetes']['master']['port']` - the port that will be used when contacting the kubernetes api
 - `['kubernetes']['client_version']` - the version of the kubeclient gem to install

-## Recipes

-### install

-Creates a docker service for kubernetes

-### master

-Ensures the needed containers for a kubernetes master are deployed/running with proper networking setup

-### node

-Ensures the needed containers for a kubernetes node are in place and running

 ## Resources

 ### Kubernetes Master (`kube_master`)